 The photos of people’s imaginative tiny houses are instantly tempting, but things are rather different in the UK than they are in the Appalachian mountains or the Great Plains of North Dakota.

-The planning advantages of the Nesthouse and others like it are that they’re moveable and may be classified as a caravan and also within permitted development parameters, although these factors depend ultimately on the land use of the site and the presence of any existing buildings.
+The planning advantages of a moveable home are that it may be classified as a caravan and within permitted development parameters, although these factors depend ultimately on the land use of the site and the presence of any existing buildings.

 In the UK, it’s vital to check with local planning officers about the location and the size of your tiny house to ensure they comply with permitted development or will be granted planning consent.
-Houses that can be moved – on wheels, a chassis or even galvanised skis are often easier to manoeuvre around planning requirements, but perhaps not a Cornish lane.
+Houses that can be moved – on wheels, a chassis or even galvanised skis – are often easier to manoeuvre around planning requirements, but perhaps not a Cornish lane.

-And Jonathan adds: “I believe there is considerable cause for optimism in Scotland at least.
+Jonathan Avery of Nesthouse adds: “I believe there is considerable cause for optimism in Scotland at least.
 The Thousand Huts Campaign has already made huge progress with the Scottish Government.
 It must be pointed however, that a hut is for leisure use only, but they have succeeded in squeezing it into the Planning Directive and are now working on building standards.